 - Build more than a good technique for the demands of public singing.
-Always have a reserve of technique in order to establish confidence.
+Always have a reserve to establish confidence.
 Never attempt to sing songs publicly that involve notes in the very extreme of your practice range.

 - Psychologists tell us that you will be brave if you force yourself to go through the motions of bravery.
 So, walk on stage calmly and naturally.
-Look at your audience and give them a chance to look you over too before you begin singing.
+Look at your audience and give them a chance to look you over, too, before you begin singing.

 - If you are tense or frightened, breathe deeply several times and relax your body before attempting to sing.
 Nervous disorders are due to oxygen starvation.
 So take time to breathe deeply by using the diaphragmatic muscle (belly breath).

 - Help conquer fear through experience in related fields such as drama, speech, debate, choir, or any activity which provides an opportunity for self-expression and appearance before the public.

 When we experience failure, we can use these setbacks as experiences.
 We can learn from our mistakes and upsets.
 These are opportunities to grow and develop our craft in a whole new way.

 Ego Versus Confidence

 The successful singer must have an assured personality, a real ego based on self-control, and justified self-confidence.
 Do not mistake this confidence for egotism.
 The egotist only thinks about himself and brags about his superiority over others.

 But the confident singer has justified self-assurance because of previous experience, adequate preparation, and good hard work.

 Using Visualization to Overcome Fear

 Visualization is a powerful source for helping to overcome fear.
 It allows us to see our goal as already complete in our mind's eye.
-One of the fastest ways to tap the great power of your mind is through your imagination.
+One of the fastest ways to tap the incredible power of your mind is through your imagination.
 Take time to practice the following each day:

 - See yourself on stage, speaking or singing to a friendly audience.